hermanyu/the-onion-classifier/README.md

 <br>

 3. The Ensemble Methods we tried all produce significantly overfit models.
 We can reel in some of this variance by investing more time tuning hyperparameters.
-At the moment, our hardware limitations make large grid searchs over these ensemble models unfeasible, but we might be able to deal with this issue using cloud computing.
+At the moment, our hardware limitations make large grid searchs over these ensemble models unfeasible, but we might be able to overcome this issue using cloud computing.

 <br>

-4. Instead performing an automated webscrape of reddit, we can try instead to find cleaner and better labeled data from other sources.
+4. Instead of performing an automated webscrape of reddit, we can try instead to find cleaner and better labeled data from other sources.
 One possible idea: scrape The Onion website directly.

 Finally, let us end by saying that this project was primarily sold as a fake news detection project but it is important to keep in mind that The Onion is satire.
 At the moment, machine learning classification on satirical text and humor in general is not well understood and an active, exciting area of research in NLP.
-We are very much interested in exploring the possibilities in this area of machine learning.
+We are very much interested in exploring the possibilities in this area of machine learning further by either updating this project or on in some future standalone project.